Négritude and Léopold Sédar Senghor

 Léopold Sédar Senghor was one of the most influential personalities of Senegal and, indeed, all of Africa in the mid-20th century.
 He was also a French citizen and was a decorated French scholar of the highest recognition in France.
 His importance in history stemmed from roles such as being a poet, public intellectual, philosopher, and politician.
 Senghor would become a symbol of Frenchness while also representing what it means to be a colonial subject and an authentic African.
 As we will see he was influenced by the ideology and practice of assimilation project idealized by the French, as well as being a trail-blazer for an independent African identity.

 What does this all mean?
-Take a minute to look up the definitions for words such as ‘assimilation’ (which we saw in Activity Two), ‘authentic’, and ‘identity’ and write them down in your journal.
+Take a minute to look up the definitions for words such as ‘assimilation’ (which we saw in Activity Two), ‘authentic’, and ‘identity’ and write them down.
 What does identity mean to you?
 What ‘identity’ do you see yourself as (ex: American, Mexican-American, African, Italian, etc.)?

 Senghor was born in 1906 to Catholic parents of the minority Serer ethnic group on the coast of Senegal.
 His two last names, one from his father, Senghor means “Lord”, and Sedar from the Serer tradition means “one that shall not be humiliated”.
 It is a commonly told story that the moment Senghor was born, a baobab tree in the town cracked in half and fell to the ground.
 The Great Spirit who had once lived in the tree found a new home in the person who was destined to be a distinguished man, Senghor himself.
 According to local legend, he was from the beginning of his life, destined for greatness.